vpavlenko/web-2024-template/README.md

 - https://github.com/PatrickJS/awesome-cursorrules
 - https://cursor.directory/

+## What prompts did I use to code this?

+After a certain version, I did the following:

 # This is so tough, can I do it simpler?

 You can try [Replit Agent](https://docs.replit.com/replitai/agent), although this will cost you $25.
 UI-wise, it's mind-blowing.
 However, it's not guaranteed you'll be able to get your features implemented rapidly in it.
 It's 2024, LLMs can still be silly.